Year 12 Applied Computing: Data Analytics Units 3 and 4

 What skills do you develop?

-This subject will develop your skills to identify, select and extract relevant data from large repositories and design data visualisations.
+You will develop your skills to identify, select and extract relevant data from large repositories and design data visualisations.

 You must have access to the Internet in order to access this course.
 All weekly work will be viewed through VSV online and then submitted online.